-A significant barrier in accessing services is the shortage in the workforce of direct support professionals (DSPs) and difficulties accessing properly trained providers with expertise in working with people with autism.177-180 Over the past decades, several states have enacted laws requiring health insurers to provide coverage for autism-related child health care services, including physical and behavioral health care; speech, occupational, and physical therapy; and applied behavioral analysis (ABA).
-Although these state insurance mandates have been associated with a modest increase in certain aspects of the workforce (i.e., board certified behavior analysts), there are still workforce shortages in several professions that are critical in providing services to individuals with autism.
+Additional workforce-related barriers for autistic individuals and their families include difficulties accessing properly trained providers with expertise in working with people with autism.
+181, 185-187 Over the past decades, several states have enacted laws requiring health insurers to provide coverage for autism-related child health care services, including physical and behavioral health care; speech, occupational, and physical therapy; and applied behavioral analysis (ABA).
+Although these state insurance mandates have been associated with a modest increase in certain aspects of the workforce (i.e., board certified behavior analysts), there are still severe workforce shortages in several professions that are critical in providing services to individuals with autism.
 Primary care providers have often reported a lack of knowledge around a diagnosis of autism and the services and supports that may be required.
-Additionally, parents have often reported difficulties in accessing specialty care.